Southwest Zone

 ROGUE RIVER

-Coho salmon and summer steelhead are available.
-Only adipose fin-clipped coho and summer steelhead may be harvested, and all wild fish must be released unharmed.
+Some summer steelhead are being caught.
+Again, only hatchery summer steelhead may be kept and all wild steelhead must be released unharmed.

 Rogue River, above Lost Creek Reservoir: trout

 The Rogue and tributaries above Lost Creek Reservoir remain open year-round, with a daily retention limit of 5 trout (no limit on brook trout).
-While trout stocking has ended for the year, fish are still available, especially around release sites in the upper portion of the river.
-Anglers should also consider moving around to catch fish that have moved out from release sites.
-Last updated 9/4/24.
+Last updated 10/30/24.

-New this year, a portion of the upper river, which is already closed to Chinook, will be closed to ALL fishing to protect Chinook staging to enter spawning tributaries.
+New this year, a portion of the upper river, which is already closed to Chinook, will be closed to ALL fishing until Jan.
+1 to protect Chinook staging in the mainstem waiting to enter spawning tributaries.
 This area is normally open to steelhead fishing, but very few steelhead are in the system when the Chinook are around and this closure will keep anglers who are targeting steelhead from hooking fall chinook.

 SMITH RIVER, Umpqua: Chinook, bass